rcmorano/docker-autocommit/README.md

 _#FIXME#_

-Just run a 'docker-autocommit' developement container (it's a trusted build linked to this project's _Dockerfile_):
+Just run a 'docker-autocommit' developement container (it's a trusted build linked to this project's _Dockerfile_).

+'docker' is installed inside the container (thx to @jpetazzo for the 'dind' approach) so it has to run as privileged in order to run test containers inside:

 ```
 git clone https://github.com/rcmorano/docker-autocommit.git